zyf0717/zyf0717.github.io/_posts/2026-06-09-marginal-economics-agentic-ai.markdown

 The cost of failed exploration is not limited to tokens already spent.
 In a multi-turn agentic workflow, failed branches often leave behind accumulated context, and even when these are no longer useful, they may still remain inside the working context.

-This existing context is then processed alongside new inputs, and the implication is that the agent is no longer reasoning only about the original already-underspecified task; it is also reasoning through the residue of prior attempts.
+Existing context is then processed alongside new inputs, and the implication is that the agent is no longer reasoning only about the original already-underspecified task; it is also reasoning through the residue of prior attempts.

 This is a form of context contamination—or, in economic terms, context debt: past ambiguity becoming future marginal cost.

-Context debt is therefore not mainly a problem of context length, but context quality: failed exploration pollutes the working set, while later compaction may preserve the wrong abstractions and discard the missing evidence.
+Context debt is not merely a problem of length, but also quality: failed exploration pollutes the working set, while later compaction may preserve the wrong abstractions and discard the missing evidence.

-Not to mention the human attention required to clean up after.
+It could also morph into a human resource allocation problem: the time and effort required to manage and clean up if the task ultimately still goes awry.

 This is where stop-losses matter.